Beyond Hockey: Gentry Academy Aims To Empower StudentsPosted on October 3, 2017

 WCCO - September 29th, 2017

-Gentry Academy is a private school that boasts strong programs in several sports, started by a family that wanted to offer something unique.
+Gentry Academy is an accredited school that boasts strong programs in several sports, started by a family that wanted to offer something unique.

 While the Gentry's hockey program garners much of the attention for the way it is intertwined into the education, there is so much more at the school that has very little to do with physical education.